WordPress/gutenberg/docs/explanations/architecture/styles.md

 The global styles UI in the site editor has a screen for per-block styles.
 The list of blocks is generated dynamically using the block supports from the `block.json` of blocks.
 If a block wants to be listed there, it needs to use the block supports mechanism.

-### Structural layout styles
+### Layout styles

-In addition to styles at the individual block level and in global styles, there is the concept of Layout styles that are output for both blocks-based and classic themes.
+In addition to styles at the individual block level and in global styles, there is the concept of layout styles that are output for both blocks-based and classic themes.

-The Layout block support is an experimental approach for outputting common structural layout styles that are shared between blocks that are used for creating layouts.
+The layout block support is an experimental approach for outputting common layout styles that are shared between blocks that are used for creating layouts.
 Layout styles are useful for providing common styling for any block that is a container for other blocks.
 Examples of blocks that depend on these layout styles include Group, Row, Columns, Buttons, and Social Icons.

 While the feature is part of WordPress core, it is still flagged as experimental in the sense that the features and output are still undergoing active development.
 It is therefore not yet a stable feature from the perspective of 3rd party blocks, as the API is likely to change.
 The feature is enabled in core blocks via the `__experimentalLayout` setting under `supports` in a block's `block.json` file.